home-assistant/home-assistant.io/source/more-info/free-space.markdown

 ## Viewing the available disk space

-Follow these steps to see how much free disk space there is available.
+Follow these steps to check the available free disk space.

 1. Go to **{% my storage title="Settings > System > Storage" %}**.
 2. Under disk metrics, hover over the status bar to view the details.